richardtallent/vite-plugin-singlefile/README.md

 ## How do I use it?

 Here's an example `vite.config.ts` file.
 The `cssCodeSplit` option results in all CSS being emitted as a single file, which `vite-plugin-singlefile` can then inline.
 The `assetsInlineLimit` ensures that even very large assets are inlined in your JavaScript.
 The `inlineDynamicImports` also ensures that as many resources as possible are inlined.
+The `manualChunks` option became necessary somewhere around Vite 2.0 release to prevent the creation of a separate `vendor.js` bundle.

 ```ts
 import { defineConfig } from "vite"